cmcverry/cmcverry.github.io/README.md

-# Personal Web Site
+# Personal Website

-This is my personal web site hosted on GitHub.
+This is my personal website hosted on GitHub.
 It contains background information about me and my portfolio.
 <br/>
 https://cmcverry.github.io/